eck-nyu/SmB6_XYmap_analysis/README.md

 # SmB6_XYmap_analysis
 Code updated and uploaded on Jan 5 2022.
-Used in analysis published in Kotta et al., "Metallic chemical potentials in an insulating topological state" Direct questions to Erica Kotta at eck325@nyu.edu.
+Used in analysis published in Kotta et al., "Metallic chemical potentials in an insulating topological state." \
+Direct questions to Erica Kotta at eck325@nyu.edu.

 ## Instructions on how to run the code: